wasdafor/Mace/Syntax Documentation/Abstract Syntax Tree/mace.ast.md

         Statement.Control.IfElse
     ```

-    Replace the paramters of a given component by defining the path inside an array at index 0, and the following elements will be the parameters in order and must bedefined in the form of syntax components.
-Use null to keep the default parameter value.
-    ```
-      [
-        "Statement.Control.IfElse",
+    To reference multipule components or when you want to replace component parameters use a component map, where the key is the *"id"* of the component and the value is an array of component parameters.
+    Use *null* to keep the default value of the component parameter
+    ```json
       {
+        "Statement.Control.IfElse": [
+          {
-          "type": "Match"
+            "type": "Match",
-          "Value": "if"
+            "value": "if"
           },
           null,
           {
-          "type": "Match"
+            "type": "Match",
-          "Value": "else"
+            "value": "else"
           },
-      ]
+        ],
+        "Literal.Boolean": []
+      }
     ```
   * **Group**:<br>
     Define a syntax component (array) and group this by an id, name and description.
   * **Variants**:<br>
     Define an array of syntax componets where any of the given components can be matched.
   * **Repeated**:<br>
-    Define a syntax component (array) where the given component(s) can match 1 or more times.
+    Define a syntax component (array) where the given component(s) can match 0 to 256 times.
   * **Optional**:<br>
     Define a syntax component (array) that only optionally needs to be matched.